 Am I the only one who truly dislikes having small, meaningless conversations with people?
 I have a constant need to dig into people’s souls and understand how their ideas, values, and feelings work.
-Whether that’s because I need the info as a measurement tool for my own feelings and thoughts or because I’m just nosy, that’s a topic for another time.

 Regardless of the type of relationship I have with someone, I grow tired of asking the same old questions, such as “How was your day?” and “Anything new with you?”
 I catch myself either reducing our communication (feeling stupid about the lack of topics) or exhausting the four or five well-known subjects we usually cover with that person.